isapego/shared-resource/README.md

 shared-resource
 ===============

-Simple impleamentation of the Rust-style Mutexes for modern C++
+Simple implementation of the Rust-style Mutexes for modern C++